golota60/oxytail/YOUR_OWN_THEME.md

         }
     }

-    // Rest of the interface controls stuff on a per-component basis.
+    // Rest of the interface controls stuff on a per-widget basis.
     // Start with returning `oxytail_theme_defaults::ThemeDefault::<func>` for a set of nicely working defaults, and override it if needed! fn get_button_style(&self, button_props: ButtonProps) -> Box<dyn Fn(Style) -> Style> {
         oxytail_theme_defaults::ThemeDefault::get_button_style(button_props, self.theme_defaults())